 The Ems is much more than just a 380-kilometre-long river that flows from eastern Westphalia to the North Sea.
 Together with the Dortmund-Ems Canal, which was built in 1899, it forms an important inland waterway for inland and marine shipping, as well as a vital lifeline for many companies, from shipbuilding firms to logistics operators.

-Thousands of tonnes of goods including cars, timber and Indeed today, MEYER WERFT is the only one of what used plastics are handled on both sides of the Ems in the harto be 23 shipyards in Papenburg that has managed to asbours of Dörpen, Papenburg, Leer, Emden and Haren on sert itself amid the competition and has not only survived the German side and in Eemshaven and Delfzijl in the but even expanded its operations.
-This is partly thanks to Netherlands.
-The volume of goods handled has increathe decision taken early on to specialise in the building sed continually over the past two decades.
-The regional of cruise ships and to invest sustainably in new technoport economy is on a successful course and more than logies.
-There are still a few small shipyards on the Ems in 9,000 ships travel along the river each year - an economic addition to MEYER WERFT, such as Kötter-Werft in Haren, growth that is also changing the demands placed on the Schiffswerft Diedrich in Oldersum, Bültjer Werft in Ditzum, Cassens in Emden and Emder Werft und Dockbetriebe. river.
+Thousands of tonnes of goods including cars, timber and plastics are handled on both sides of the Ems in the harbours of Dörpen, Papenburg, Leer, Emden and Haren on the German side and in Eemshaven and Delfzijl in the Netherlands.
+The volume of goods handled has increased continually over the past two decades.
+The regional port economy is on a successful course and more than 9,000 ships travel along the river each year - an economic growth that is also changing the demands placed on the river.

 In addition to this, shipbuilding enjoys a centuries-long tradition on the Ems and the river used to provide a means of subsistence for numerous shipyards.
 Right up until the nineteen-nineties, there were still many shipyards located on the Lower Ems, but the majority of these shipbuilding operations fell victim to the wave of shipyard closures that began in the nineteen-seventies.
-MEYER WERFT has a great interest in ensuring that the Ems remains an intact, navigable, and silt-free waterway.